hashicorp/terraform-plugin-sdk/.github/CONTRIBUTING.md

 ### Bug Reports

- - [ ] **Test against latest release**: Make sure you test against the latest avaiable version of both Terraform and SDK.
+ - [ ] **Test against latest release**: Make sure you test against the latest available version of both Terraform and SDK.
 It is possible we already fixed the bug you're experiencing.

  - [ ] **Search for duplicates**: It's helpful to keep bug reports consolidated to one thread, so do a quick search on existing bug reports to check if anybody else has reported the same thing.
 You can scope searches by the label `bug` to help narrow things down.